monterail/guidelines/css.md

 * puts `@include` and `@extend` just before nested components
 * use extra blank line between selectors (both top level and nested ones)
 * use dashes for separating words in class names
-* use underscores for separating words in ID names
 * don't omit leading zeros in numeric values
 * don't use units in zero numeric values
 * use short hexadecimal notation if possible
 * never put many rule declarations in one line
+* Don’t use underscores in class names.

 Example syntax: